Cell theory: Opposing concepts

-Evolution of the membrane and bulk phase theories
+Membrane and bulk phase theories

 Two opposing concepts developed within the context of studies on osmosis, permeability, and electrical properties of cells.
 The first held that these properties all belonged to the plasma membrane whereas the other predominant view was that the protoplasm was responsible for these properties.
 The membrane theory developed as a succession of ad-hoc additions and changes to the theory to overcome experimental hurdles.
 Overton (a distant cousin of Charles Darwin) first proposed the concept of a lipid (oil) plasma membrane in 1899.
 The major weakness of the lipid membrane was the lack of an explanation of the high permeability to water, so Nathansohn (1904) proposed the mosaic theory.
 In this view, the membrane is not a pure lipid layer, but a mosaic of areas with lipid and areas with semipermeable gel.
 Ruhland refined the mosaic theory to include pores to allow additional passage of small molecules.
 Since membranes are generally less permeable to anions, Leonor Michaelis concluded that ions are adsorbed to the walls of the pores, changing the permeability of the pores to ions by electrostatic repulsion.
 Michaelis demonstrated the membrane potential (1926) and proposed that it was related to the distribution of ions across the membrane.

 Harvey and Danielli (1939) proposed a lipid bilayer membrane covered on each side with a layer of protein to account for measurements of surface tension.
 In 1941 Boyle and Conway showed that the membrane of frog muscle was permeable to both K^{+} and Cl^{−}, but apparently not to Na^{+}, so the idea of electrical charges in the pores was unnecessary since a single critical pore size would explain the permeability to K^{+}, H^{+}, and Cl^{−} as well as the impermeability to Na^{+}, Ca^{+}, and Mg^{2+}.